Iris RESTful Server and IrisTileSource: An Iris implementation for existing OpenSeaDragon viewers: Performance Results

 The server distributions were built using GitHub Actions runners directly from the source repository using the latest versions of supported operating systems (GitHub Actions YAML compilation code is available at the repository website).
 Secondary builds were also performed using Google Cloud Build runners and evaluated for security insights.
 Vulnerability scans of these automated build artifacts from the source repository (\gls{slsa}\cite{slsa}, Build Level 3) could not identify any vulnerabilities in the resulting server deployment (vulnerabilities ranging from low to critical).

-Performance was evaluated for both a single-instance local network deployment (Figure \ref{fig:schema}, \textit{right}) and the public facing Iris RESTful Example domain in comparison to other well-established and publicly available \gls{wsi} servers, specifically Path-Presenter and the \gls{nci} \gls{idc} Slim viewer\cite{Serrano2021}.
+Illustrative performance testing was conducted for both a single-instance local network deployment (Figure \ref{fig:schema}, \textit{right}) and the public facing Iris RESTful Example domain in comparison to other well-established and publicly available \gls{wsi} servers, specifically Path-Presenter and the \gls{nci} \gls{idc} Slim viewer\cite{Serrano2021}.
+The slides were selected for similar imaging characteristics (JPEG encoded 256 x 256 pixel tiles) which resulted in similar packet sizes.
+Iris Restful Example did not use a \gls{cdn}; although we are unable to verify that \gls{cdn} caching was not used by Slim or PathPresenter.
 Performance was evaluated using Locust\cite{locust}, a widely accepted open-source and flexible load testing tool.
+Locust explicitly does not allow local data caching during a test.
 A ramped load test was chosen to allow for automatic instance scaling in the publicly facing \gls{wsi} servers.
 Users were scaled up to 160 and 220 concurrent users for public \gls{wsi} server and local network tests, respectively.
 Each virtual user issued a tile request at 1-2 ms intervals after receiving the prior response.
 Custom locust python scripts were created for each target server and tiles were randomly sampled from within image bounds.
 These scripts have been made available, along with the raw results of these tests (see Data Availability section).
 All tests were performed on a 2020 13-in M1 MacBook Pro (Apple, Palo Alto, CA) with 8 GB of RAM running macOS 15.4, with Locust scripts executed using Python 3.11 in an Anaconda environment over a $\geq$ 200 mbps wireless (Wifi) connection.